prabhat-123/face-detection/README.md

  Viola-Jones was designed for frontal faces,so it is able to detect frontal the best rather than faces looking sideways, upwards or downwards.
 Before detecting a face, the image is converted into grayscale, since it is easier to work with and there’s lesser data to process.
 The Viola-Jones algorithm first detects the face on the grayscale image and then finds the location on the colored image.

+ Viola-Jones algorithm is available in OpenCV library so we have used opencv library to detect faces in images.
+The algorithm works on the basis of Haar-Cascade Classifier(i.e Harr Features).
+Here in this repository, we have detected frontal face using frontal face default xml file.